data-science-hub/data-science-hub.github.io/features.md

 ##### Open Access

 The journal is open access.
 The article processing charges are waived for the first year.
-The exact amount of the charges after the first year is to be determined, but they will be moderate in comparison.
+The exact amount of the charges after the first year is to be determined, but they will be moderate in comparison to other similar journals.

 ##### Speedy Reviewing